gruntjs/grunt-contrib-connect/README.md

 }
 ```

 Lets you add in your own Connect middlewares.
-This option expects a function that returns an array of middlewares.
+This option expects a function that returns an array of middlewares or an object that maps paths to arrays of middlewares.
+When mapping middlewares to specific paths, the default behavior for the root path will be maintained unless the returned object overrides it.
 See the [project Gruntfile][] and [project unit tests][] for a usage example.

 [project Gruntfile]: Gruntfile.js
 [project unit tests]: test/connect_test.js